Duchess Helene in Bavaria: Childhood

+Princess Sophie of Bavaria, remarked after a meeting in Innsbruck in June 1848 that "poor Helene [...] was not pretty".

+Helene was known in her family for her difficult character.
+Her niece Duchess Amalie in Bavaria recorded in her memoirs that Helene had "made life sour" in her girlhood.

 Marriage prospects

-In 1853 Helene traveled with her mother, Ludovika, and her younger sister Elisabeth to the resort of Bad Ischl, Upper Austria, with the hopes that she would become the bride of her cousin Franz Josef, then the Emperor of Austria.
-He decided that he preferred Elisabeth instead, and a wedding between Helene and the emperor was not cemented.
+In 1853 Helene traveled with her mother, Ludovika, and her younger sister Elisabeth to Bad Ischl, Upper Austria for the birthday of her cousin, Franz Joseph I, then the Emperor of Austria.
+During this visit, Franz Joseph asked for Elisabeth's hand in marriage.
+Historical accounts often contain the assertion that according to a plan by the two mothers, Franz Joseph was to be engaged to Helene instead.
+However, recent source investigations have shown that there is no written evidence to support this claim.
+Neither in the correspondence of Archduchess Sophie nor in the surviving correspondence of Duchess Ludovika are there indications of a planned engagement in Bad Ischl.

-After the failed engagement, Helene began to suffer from melancholia.
-Her mother soon became concerned that Helene would take the veil and join a convent.
-Helene had almost come to terms with remaining single.
-At 22 years old she was considered to be an "old maid", but her mother arranged for her to meet the wealthy Maximilian Anton Lamoral, Hereditary Prince of Thurn and Taxis.
-Duke Maximillian Joseph in Bavaria, Helene's father, invited the Thurn and Taxis family to the Possenhofen Castle for a hunting party, at which Prince Maximilian was introduced to Helene.
+By 22 years old, Helene was not yet married, and Ludovika became concerned that her incredibly pious daughter would take the veil and join a convent.
+Therefore, Ludovika arranged for her to meet the wealthy Maximilian Anton, Hereditary Prince of Thurn and Taxis.
+Duke Maximillian Joseph, Helene's father, invited the Thurn and Taxis family to Possenhofen for a hunting party, at which Prince Maximilian was introduced to Helene.

 While the prince was vacationing at Possenhofen, he brought his marriage plans to his parents, who immediately agreed.
-The only difficulty involved was that although the Thurn and Taxis family were counted among the richest in the land, they were not considered social equals for a princess of royal blood and a member of the House of Wittelsbach.
-Because of this, King Maximilian II of Bavaria, who was also a cousin of Helene, did not at first agree to a marriage between the two, but through Elisabeth's influence on the king, the marriage took place nevertheless.
+The only difficulty involved was that, although the Thurn and Taxis family were counted among the richest in the land, they were not considered social equals for a princess of royal blood and a member of the House of Wittelsbach.
+Because of this, King Maximilian II of Bavaria, who was a cousin of Helene, did not at first agree to a marriage between the two, but through Elisabeth's influence on the king, the marriage took place nevertheless.